vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/dev-building-blocks-1.md

 A characteristic of modern app development is the achievement of consistency, and sustainability.
-A good analogy is that of an modern app team running a marathon at a consistent pace, versus a sprint.
+A good analogy is that of a modern app team running a marathon at a consistent pace, versus a sprint.